bsullivan44/data_for_cosmonauts/README.md

 ### Definition

-Let us analyze it in terms of two definitions:
+Let us analyze it in terms of:

-1. functional
+1. Functions
-2. learning machines
+2. Learning Machines

 The proverbial bible of machine learning, "Introduction to Statistical Learning", never really defines machine learning, aka statistical learning.